 Of course, the answer to that is yes, powerful engagement is vital to a company’s success.
 Engaged employees are more motivated and productive.
 When employees are engaged the workplace becomes full of positivity.
 Research suggests that a critical mass of engaged employees outperform their competition.

-And this is non more prevalent than within the FMP Global group, who have just secured Best Companies accreditation at the first attempt.
+And this is non more prevalent than within the IRIS FMP group, who have just secured Best Companies accreditation at the first attempt.
 The group was formed through a private equity backed MBO in November 2016.
 At launch it set out its stall to achieve Times Top 100 accreditation.
 The Best Companies accreditation, from the people behind Times Top 100, marks another step towards that goal.
 Furthermore, in late 2018 the group achieved Investors in People accreditation, again at the first attempt.

-Justin Cottrell, FMP’s CEO commented: ‘One of core values is to develop, attract and retain enthusiastic achievers.
-Our employees are engaged with the FMP business, and take pride in what they do.
-They’re part of the FMP family, connected to each of their colleagues and to the aims of our business.
+Justin Cottrell, IRIS FMP’s CEO commented: ‘One of core values is to develop, attract and retain enthusiastic achievers.
+Our employees are engaged with the IRIS FMP business, and take pride in what they do.
+They’re part of the IRIS FMP family, connected to each of their colleagues and to the aims of our business.
 This faith in each other drives better working relationships and collaboration at every level.
 This has driven the success of the organisation.
 Above all, the award recognises that engagement. ’

-Gary Webb, FMP’s Communications Director, led the Best Companies and the Investors in People accreditations and commented: ‘Both awards recognise and celebrate great workplace engagement.
-The awards demonstrate to our clients, partners, investors and employees that FMP understands the importance of workplace engagement.
+Gary Webb, IRIS FMP’s Communications Director, led the Best Companies and the Investors in People accreditations and commented: ‘Both awards recognise and celebrate great workplace engagement.
+The awards demonstrate to our clients, partners, investors and employees that IRIS FMP understands the importance of workplace engagement.
 It also reinforces that we genuinely value our people, attracting and retaining top talent’.

 What makes powerful engagement?
 Our Top Five ideas